spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 there is an additional ``chisq`` array that is returned from ramp fitting that can now be saved, if desired.
 When using the ``LIKELY`` algorithm, this can be saved by setting the step parameter ``save_opt`` to true.
-The ``chisq`` array contains the information from the equation model equation defined at the link below in "Detailed Algorithms" in the "Likelihood Algorithm Details" section.
+The ``chisq`` array contains the chi-squared fit quality measure for each pixel.
+This quantity is defined at the link below in "Detailed Algorithms" in the "Likelihood Algorithm Details" section.

 Multiprocessing